AndreaNardinocchi/placemark/README.md

 ```

-getYesCounting() and getNoCounting(category) functions will count the placemarks that have already been visited versus those that have yet to be.
+getYesCounting() and getNoCounting() functions will count the placemarks that have already been visited versus those that have yet to be.
 In a nutshell, the logic followed here is create a couple of lists, one for 'yes' and one for 'no', then iterate through all placemarks, and assign values to the variable 'visit'.
 If 'visit' gets assigned the value 'no', then, this value is 'pushed' to the 'no' list and viceversa.
-In the end, the 'no' or 'yes' lists will be counting by appending 'length' and 'returned'.
+In the end, the 'no' or 'yes' lists will be counted by appending 'length' and, then, will be 'returned'.

 The below functions instead will calculate the 'furthest' and 'closest' placemarks: